ymolists/website/src/routes/blog/developing-nuxtjs-in-browser.md

   export const prerender = true;
 </script>

-A walkthrough to create a fully working Nuxt.js web application with only a browser, using Gitpod.io the online IDE for GitHub.
+A walk-through to create a fully working Nuxt.js web application with only a browser, using Gitpod.io the online IDE for GitHub.

 Version 2.0 of [Nuxt.js has just been released](https://medium.com/@nuxt_js/nuxt-js-2-0-webpack-4-esm-modules-create-nuxt-app-and-more-6936ce80d94c).
 It comes with a convenient scaffolding tool that let’s you get started in no time.
 In the following I will explain the steps necessary to create, run and **develop a Nuxt.js application with only a browser using Gitpod.io**.